 - Top row: Hardware inputs.
-The level shown is that of the input signal, i. e. fader independent.
-Via fader and routing field, any input channel can be routed and mixed to any hardware output (bottom row). - Middle row: Playback channels (playback tracks of the audio software).
-Via fader and routing field, any playback channel can be routed and mixed to any hardware output (third row). - Bottom row (third row): Hardware outputs.
+The level shown is that of the input signal, i.e. fader independent.
+Via fader and routing menu, any input channel can be routed and mixed to any hardware output (bottom row). - Middle row: Playback channels (playback tracks of the audio software).
+Via fader and routing menu, any playback channel can be routed and mixed to any hardware output (bottom row). - Bottom row: Hardware outputs.
 Here, the total level of the output can be adjusted.
-This may be the level of connected loudspeakers, or the necessity to reduce the level of an overloaded submix.
+This may be the level of connected loudspeakers, or the level of any submix.